Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 If the defendant fails to provide relevant information or documents then the court may impose cost sanctions against them.

-Letter before the claim
+Letter Before the Claim

 The next pre-action conduct that you will need to perform is to send a letter to the defendant.
 This letter, known as the letter before the claim or the letter of claim, should be sent in good time before making a claim and must identify the dispute so that it can be established whether taking legal action can be avoided.